Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **leash**(`entity`: [*Entity*](#interfacesentity)): *void*

-Leashes this entity to another specified entity.
+Leashes this entity to another given entity.
 This must be used on the "minecraft:leashable" component

 ##### Parameters: